Brucephalus/Textbooks/It.md

 Such historical revisionism typically operates through strategies of denial (e.g., Holocaust denial), minimization (e.g., emphasizing infrastructure projects over war crimes), or reframing (e.g., portraying such regimes as bulwarks against communism or protectors of tradition).
 Such efforts often appear in far-right publications, populist media, and increasingly, social media.

 Some revisionists argue that it was a necessary or even noble response to social disorder or decadence, often drawing on aestheticized portrayals that obscure brutality.
-Others selectively condemn Nazi excesses while celebrating national such variants—claiming that their own country’s version was milder, more patriotic, or less racist.
+Others selectively condemn NSDAP excesses while celebrating national such variants—claiming that their own country’s version was milder, more patriotic, or less racist.

 #### 7.4.3 Rehabilitation through Cultural Nostalgia